Category Archives: activism

 Moving, Shaking, and Surviving: A Bedouin Woman Stands Up Against Polygamy, Honor Killings, Arranged Marriages, and Unfair Divorce in the Negev Desert

-By Diana Saverin JERUSALEM – This past weekend I stayed with a woman in a town in the Negev desert, Rahat, who used her own hardship and lack of rights as an impetus to assist women in similar positions.
-Between … Continue reading
+JERUSALEM – This past weekend I stayed with a woman in a town in the Negev desert, Rahat, who used her own hardship and lack of rights as an impetus to assist women in similar positions.
+Between jokes about hating the beards in Rahat and delicious tea, her story left me with a great deal of hope.

 Filed under activism, conflict, Overseas Bureau, religion, women